-The 2024 projected capital expenditures are approximately \$128 million, inclusive of allowance for funds used during construction ("AFUDC") and excluding customer contributions in aid of construction ("CIAC"), and are necessary to provide service, public and employee safety, and reliability of supply of electricity to the Corporation's customer base.
+The 2025 projected capital expenditures are approximately \$187 million, inclusive of allowance for funds used during construction ("AFUDC") and excluding customer contributions in aid of construction ("CIAC"), and are necessary to provide service, public and employee safety, and reliability of supply of electricity to the Corporation's customer base.
 In addition to the rate base amounts approved in annual regulatory decisions, multi-year projects under construction earn a regulated return.
-The 2023 annual capital expenditures were \$127 million, inclusive of AFUDC and excluding CIAC.
+The 2025 projected capital expenditures are dependent on several factors, including the potential impact of new or revised tariffs.
+The 2024 capital expenditures were \$132 million, inclusive of AFUDC and excluding CIAC.

-FBC's disclosure around its significant capital projects has not changed materially from those disclosed in the MD&A for the year ended December 31, 2023.
+FBC's disclosure around its significant capital projects has not changed materially from those disclosed in the MD&A for the year ended December 31, 2024.